 “It’s different for each couple,” Miller said.
 “For some people, it’s healthy talking all the time, knowing what the other person is doing all day.
 It’s how you can be a part of their life.”

-Kosenko explains that sometimes couples over share, which can cause problems.
+Kosenko explained that sometimes couples over share, which can cause problems.

-Junior in LAS Jake Navarez has been in a relationship with his girlfriend for six months.
+Jake Navarezlb, junior in LAS, has been in a relationship with his girlfriend for six months.
 He said it was normal for the two to communicate every day.
 When they don’t have the chance to see each other in person for the day, they make sure to call each other at night to catch up.

-Navarez says couples should be honest with one another about their feelings so as not to create confusion.
+Navarez said couples should be honest with one another about their feelings to avoid confusion.

-However, no matter how long a relationship has been going on, it can be easy to develop communication issues.
+However, no matter how long a couple has been together, it can be easy to develop communication issues.
 Kosenko believes couples should figure out their weaknesses and try to move past them.

-Ironically, Miller believes fighting can actually be healthy for a relationship.
+Even if communication is difficult, Miller said fighting can actually be healthy for a relationship.

 Gender can also affect communication.
 Sexual scripts, according to Kosenko, are mental roadmaps for how we should act in sexual situations.

-But Kosenko said there are ways these issues can be solved.
+But there are ways these issues can be solved.

-“Resolving these issues will require that the couple assess what they have trouble talking about, how their communication patterns have changed over time, and what their expectations are for communication in the relationship,” Kosenko wrote.
-“Engaging in meta-communication, or communication about communication, could help the couple identify these issues and determine ways to handle their problems.”
+“Resolving these issues will require that the couple assess what they have trouble talking about, how their communication patterns have changed over time and what their expectations are for communication in the relationship,” Kosenko wrote.